Robert Rositoiu

-Robert Rositoiu is a Romanian soccer coach, who currently serves as head coach of Montreal Roses FC in the Northern Super League.
+Robert Rositoiu is a Romanian-Canadian soccer coach.

 Early life

 Rositoiu was born in Romania and moved to Canada at age 11.

 Coaching career

 At age 24, he began coaching, helping as an assistant with a U17 girls team in Sainte-Julie.

 In 2016, he joined the Montreal Impact Academy (later re-branded to the CF Montréal Academy), where he coached for five years.

 In 2018, he began coaching with the AS Blainville women's team, first as an assistant, before becoming the head coach for 2021 and 2022.
 He won the league and cup double with the side in both seasons, as well as winning the Inter-Provincial Championship in 2022.
 He was named the league's Coach of the Year in 2022.